Banff National Park welcomes recreational vehicle (RV) users. Here is a guide of how best to explore the park when

-- Roadside parking in Lake Louise is limited.
-Find RV parking in two locations: behind the Husky gas station in the village of Lake Louise, and the Lake Louise overflow parking lot (located on Highway 1, 5.5 km east of the exit to Lake Louise).
+- Parking in Lake Louise is limited.
+Find RV parking in two locations: behind the Husky gas station in the village of Lake Louise or the Lake Louise Park and Ride (located on Highway 1, 5.5km east of the Lake Louise exit).

-- If you are staying at the Lake Louise Campground, leave your RV parked and use the free Lake Louise village and campground shuttle to access the village of Lake Louise.
+- If you are staying in the Lake Louise campground, leave your RV parked and use the free Lake Louise village and campground shuttle to access the village of Lake Louise.